chrisipa/pwsafe-mobile/README.md

 Overview
 -------------
-This is a alternative web frontend based on jquery mobile for the original webpasswordsafe created by Josh Drummond.
+This is a alternative web frontend based on JQuery Mobile for the original webpasswordsafe created by Josh Drummond.

 ![Screenshot](https://raw.githubusercontent.com/chrisipa/pwsafe-mobile/master/public/screenshot_login.png)